davidlang42/threadsplitter/docs/privacy.md

 ## Limited Use disclosure

-ThreadSplitter's use and transfer to any other app of information received from Google APLs will adhere to the [https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes](Google API Services User Data Policy), including the Limited Use requirements.
+ThreadSplitter's use and transfer to any other app of information received from Google APLs will adhere to the [Google API Services User Data Policy](https://developers.google.com/terms/api-services-user-data-policy#additional_requirements_for_specific_api_scopes), including the Limited Use requirements.

 Back to [home page](index.md).